Chaotic human simulation—Pinnacle of scientific achievements.

 The legal world and various regulators must be involved in writing the code of ethics and fundamental moral values of artificial intelligence.
 Values such as equality, justice, transparency, truth, fairness, integrity, violence prevention, and more must be embedded in the basic code of artificial intelligence. (without being able to change by individuals)

-Artificial intelligence systems can be thought of on four different levels.
+Artificial intelligence systems can be categorized into four different levels.

-The gaps between the different levels are orders of magnitude of complexity.
-Each level of AI includes the capabilities of its predecessor as well as new features.
+The gaps between the different levels are orders of magnitude in complexity.
+Each level of AI builds upon the capabilities of its predecessor, incorporating new features.

-1. Processing a vast amount of information, collecting materials from various sources, and presenting them consistently, visually, user-friendly, and reasoned, emphasizing the opposing opinions and expert assessments regarding the different options and their reasonableness.
+1. Processing a vast amount of information, collecting materials from various sources, and presenting them consistently, visually, and user-friendly, emphasizing the opposing opinions and expert assessments regarding the different options and their reasonableness.

-2. An artificial intelligence system that will know how to manage curiosity, imagination, and natural creativity is embedded in the system.
+2. An artificial intelligence system that knows how to manage curiosity, imagination, and natural creativity is embedded in the system.
 (This is not just through feedback questionnaires.)

 3. Mathematical cracking of senses, emotions, thinking, and intuition (subconsciously) while being able to communicate telepathically with an artificial intelligence system.

-4. It creates a hive (a familiar motif in science fiction films) that uses the power of the group's thoughts and not just the individual!
-Exponential enhancement of capabilities.
+4. It creates a hive (a familiar motif in science fiction films) that uses the power of the group's thoughts, not just the individual's!
+This results in exponential enhancement of capabilities.

 We are only in the first phase of artificial intelligence for those observing.
 Humanity faces a massive challenge for future generations.

-• Imagine seeing your future life in a custom simulation with different possible scenarios; imagination is the limit!
-Areas of practice, studies, interactions with people, choosing a partner, the right pet, sports adapted to abilities, preferred food, and even possible chronic illness and its treatment can be determined in a computer simulation long before things happen in reality.
+• Imagine seeing your future life in a custom simulation with different possible scenarios - your imagination is the limit!
+Areas of practice, studies, interactions with people, choosing a partner, selecting the right pet, sports adapted to abilities, preferred food, and even potential chronic illnesses and their treatment can be determined in a computer simulation long before they occur in reality.

 Imagine getting into a custom human simulator designed for you instead of a flight simulator!

-A complete human simulation currently looks like science fiction!
+A complete human simulation currently appears to be science fiction.

-These ideas seem impossible now, just as the views of the writer Jules Verne of "Cannon" that will reach the moon and back looked at the time.
+These ideas seem impossible now, just as the views of the writer Jules Verne, as depicted in "Around the World in Eighty Days," which included reaching the moon and back, seemed far-fetched at the time.

 • Imagine seeing yourself growing up using a simulator that accurately analyzes the genetic load you carry and your specific environmental and social information.